 Year Visited: 2018 – June/July

-After two weeks in Georgia, it was time to to continue with my backpacking trip through Central and Eastern European countries and visit next country in the Caucasus region.
+I visited Armenia during my five plus months backpacking trip through Central and Eastern Europe.
+After two weeks in Georgia, it was time to visit next country in the Caucasus region.
 I took a marshrutka from Tbilisi to Yerevan, Armenia; 280 km ride taking 8 hours.

 Armenia, a former Soviet republic lying in the Caucasus region straddling Asia and Europe, has a rich and ancient culture.
 More than 1,700 years ago in 301 AD, Armenia became the first country in the world to adopt Christianity as a state religion.
 One can find thousands of churches and monasteries in Armenia.
 Armenians are Apostolic Christians and have their own Catholicos (religious leader, like the Pope for Roman Catholics).